• Skip to main content

 3. Biker Jacket:

 The Biker Jacket is more popularly known as the Leather Jacket.
 This close-fitted piece of garment is not only worn for protective purposes in winter but also because it is highly iconic in the sense of fashion for days when one is feeling a bit rebellious.
-Leather Jackets is available in wide ranges of color; however, the black and various shades of brown dyed Leather Jackets dominate the market.
+Leather Jackets are available in wide ranges of color; however, the black and various shades of brown dyed Leather Jackets dominate the market.
 Since motorcyclists heavily wear this type of jacket, it got the name Biker Jacket.

 4. Bolero